adrianskelton/adrianproject4/README.md

 ### Media

-- All the images used on the website are downloaded from [Unsplash](https://unsplash.com/).

 - [Favicon Generator](https://favicon.io/favicon-converter/) was used to generate a favicon from the image.

 - [Font Awesome](https://fontawesome.com/) was used to add the icons for the social media links in the footer.

+- The hero image was taken from [Pexels](https://www.pexels.com/photo/sharing-cherry-tomatoes-3184188/)

-- The recipes published by me are taken from [BBC Good Food](https://www.bbcgoodfood.com/recipes).
+- The recipes published by me are taken from [Jamie Oliver](https://www.jamieoliver.com/).

 ### Content